gromacs/gromacs/docs/user-guide/mdp-options.rst

 and their forces are computed.
 Take this fact into account when choosing how many atoms to include in selections.

+.. _mdp-nnpot:

+NNP/MM simulations with neural network potentials in the NNPot interface
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+These options enable and control the calculation and application of additional forces derived from neural network potentials via the nnpot interface, if |Gromacs|
+is built with LibTorch support.
+For further details about NNP/MM interface implementation follow :ref:`nnpot`.

+.. mdp:: nnpot-active

+   (false) Activate NNP/MM simulations via the NNPot interface.
+Requires |Gromacs|
+   to be built with LibTorch support.

+.. mdp:: nnpot-modelfile

+   (model.pt) Path to a TorchScript-compiled model, either absolute or relative to the simulation directory.

+.. mdp:: nnpot-input-group

+   (System) Index group defining the input atoms for the NNP subsystem.
+Defaults to ``System``, which performs a pure NNP simulation.

+.. mdp:: nnpot-embedding

+   (mechanical) Type of embedding scheme to use for NNP/MM simulations.

+   .. mdp-value:: mechanical

+      Mechanical embedding scheme, NNP-MM interactions are treated classically.

+   .. mdp-value:: electrostatic-model

+      Electrostatic embedding scheme, NNP-MM interactions are computed by the NNP model.
+      In this case, the NNP model is expected to return the total energy, as well as forces on NNP and MM atoms.

+.. mdp:: nnpot-model-input[1-9]

+   Names of input fields to be filled in by |Gromacs| at each step and passed to the NNP model.
+   Up to 9 inputs can be specified:

+   .. mdp-value:: atom-positions

+      Positions of the NNP atoms specified by :mdp:`nnpot-input-group`.

+   .. mdp-value:: atom-numbers

+      Atomic numbers of the NNP atoms specified by :mdp:`nnpot-input-group`.

+   .. mdp-value:: atom-pairs

+      Pairs of NNP atoms specified by :mdp:`nnpot-input-group`, filter by the :mdp:`pair-cutoff`, as a vector of shape (N_pairs, 2).

+   .. mdp-value:: pair-shifts

+      Periodic box shift vectors for the NNP atom pairs, as a vector of shape (N_pairs, 3).

+   .. mdp-value:: atom-positions-mm

+      Positions of the MM atoms surrounding the NNP region, needed for :mdp-value:`electrostatic-model` embedding.

+   .. mdp-value:: atom-charges-mm

+      Charges of the MM atoms surrounding the NNP region, needed for :mdp-value:`electrostatic-model` embedding.

+   .. mdp-value:: nnp-charge

+      Total charge of the NNP atoms.

+   .. mdp-value:: box

+      Simulation box vectors.

+   .. mdp-value:: pbc

+      Periodic boundary conditions.

+.. mdp:: pair-cutoff

+   (0.0) [nm] Cutoff distance for pairs of NNP atoms.
+Positive cutoff value must be specified when requesting ``atom-pairs`` input.

+.. mdp:: nnpot-link-type

+   (H) Type of link atoms to be used in the NNP/MM simulation, specified by element symbol.
+   Defaults to hydrogen (H).

+.. mdp:: nnpot-link-distance

+   (0.1) [nm] Distance between link atom and the bonded MM atom.

 User defined thingies
 ^^^^^^^^^^^^^^^^^^^^^